-In Figure 11, we analyze the variation of running times of RevMax-C and RevMax-S with different graph sizes.
+In Figure 12, we analyze the variation of running times of RevMax-C and RevMax-S with different graph sizes.
 In particular, we consider varying sizes of the Flickr dataset, while keeping the number of campaigners and number of seeds per campaigner fixed at 2 and 5, respectively.
-We find that the running time of RevMax-C increases log-linearly with increasing graph sizes under the MCIC model, while it increases almost linearly for the K-LT model.
+We find that the running time of RevMax-C increases log-linearly with increasing graph sizes under the MCIC model, while it increases almost linearly with increasing graph sizes under the K-LT model.

-In Figure 12, we illustrate the scalability of our greedy method RevMax-S with the number of seed nodes per campaigner (up to 100) and also with the number of campaigners (up to 10).
-Our results show that RevMax-S scales linearly with the number of campaigners and also with the number of seed nodes per campaigner.
+In Figure 13, we illustrate the scalability of our heuristic method RevMax-S with the number of seed nodes per campaigner (up to 100) and also with the number of campaigners